 Who Qualifies as a J-1 Exchange Visitor? +

 J-1 Exchange Visitors can be a visiting researcher, professor, student, or specialist from a country outside of the United States who has been approved to enter the United States for a specific purpose and for a limited amount of time.

 Categories and Maximum Lengths of Stay:

-• Short-term scholars: Six months
+• Short-term Scholars: Six months

-• Visiting research student (non-degree): Two years
+• Visiting Research Students (Non-Degree): Two years

-• Student intern: One year
+• Student Interns: One year

 J-1 visa holders must be primarily funded by either Rutgers, their host university, government agencies, or other legitimate agencies for the duration of their stay.
 Only 25% of funding requirements may come from personal finances.

 Spouses and unmarried children under the age of 21 who will accompany J-1 visa holders during their time in the United States must obtain a J-2 visa.

 Exchange Visitors may only be employed by their sponsoring department at Rutgers.
 Occasional lecturing and consultation outside of Rutgers is allowed only with vetting and permission in advance by Rutgers Global–International Student and Scholar Services.